Informatievlaanderen/VSDS-Tech-Docs/docs/_consumer/inputs/ldes-client.md

 <br>

 The <b>LDES Client</b> stands as a critical component of the pipeline, arguably the most pivotal.
 The LDES Client is responsible for consuming members from an existing LDES, subsequently facilitating their smooth progression through the LDIO.
 The LDES Client contains the functionality to replicate and synchronize an LDES, and to persist its state for that process.
-More information on the functionalites can be found [here][VSDS Tech Docs].

 This is achieved by configuring the processor with an initial fragment URL.
 When the processor is triggered, the fragment will be processed, and all relations will be added to the (non-persisted) queue.A queue that accepts new fragments to process is maintained as long as the processor runs.
 The processor also keeps track of the mutable and immutable fragments already processed.